Speech Language Therapy

 - Ontario Association of Speech-language Pathologists and Audiologists

 For more information about how you will help your child’s speech and language development please review the resources on this website.

 The provincial government funds a universal program for children with permanent hearing impairments from birth to Grade One entry.
 This program includes:

-Infant Hearing Screening: In hospital approximately 24 hours after birth, infants will have their hearing screened by a nurse.
+Infant Hearing Screening: Approximately 24 hours after birth, infants may have their hearing screened by a trained screener from the Centre at Peterborough Regional Health Centre.
 Children born with support from a midwife may also be screened by the midwife within a few days of their birth.
 Babies who ‘refer’ on the initial screening will be seen for follow-up at the community screening clinic and/or by the program’s audiologist.

 If the baby does not get screened shortly after birth, the baby will be seen at a community clinic located at the Five Counties Children’s Centre sites.
 Babies identified with hearing loss or ‘at risk’ will be referred for follow-up services such as audiology, family support services, communication development services or further screening.

-Permanent Childhood Hearing Impairment: This program includes children with permanent hearing impairments as diagnosed by an audiologist.
-Supports available to these children and their families include family support, communication development, audiology and hearing aid management.
+Permanent Childhood Hearing Impairment Services: This program includes children with permanent hearing impairments as diagnosed by an audiologist.
+Services available to these children and their families include family support, communication development, audiology and hearing aid management.

-For more information go to the Tri-Regional Infant Hearing Program Website.
-Or call the Centre at 748-2337 ext.
+For more information go to the Tri-Regional Infant Hearing Program Website (associated with Markham Stouffville Hospital Child Development Program) or the Ministry of Children, Community and Social Services website.
+Or call the Centre at (705) 748-2337 ext.
 270.